Iran–United States relations: 1983: Anti-communist purge

-Iran-Contra Affair
+Iran–Contra Affair

-To evade Congressional rules regarding an arms embargo, officials of President Ronald Reagan's administration arranged in the mid-1980s to sell armaments to Iran in an attempt to improve relations with Iran and obtain their influence in the release of hostages held in Lebanon.
-Oliver North of the National Security Council then diverted proceeds from the arms sale to fund Contra rebels attempting to overthrow the left wing government of Nicaragua, which circumvented the Boland Amendment—the Boland rule applied only to officially appropriated funds.
-In November 1986, Reagan issued a televised statement that the arms sales did not occur.
+To evade congressional rules regarding an arms embargo, officials in President Ronald Reagan's administration arranged in the mid-1980s to sell arms to Iran in an attempt to improve relations and obtain their influence in the release of hostages held in Lebanon.
+Oliver North of the National Security Council diverted proceeds from the arms sale to fund anti-Marxist Contra rebels in Nicaragua.
+In November 1986, Reagan issued a statement denying the arms sales.
 One week later, he confirmed that weapons had been transferred to Iran, but denied that they were part of an exchange for hostages.
-Later investigations by Congress and an independent counsel disclosed details of both operations and noted that documents relating to the affair were destroyed or withheld from investigators by Reagan administration officials.
+Later investigations by Congress and an independent counsel disclosed details of both operations and noted that documents relating to the affair were destroyed or withheld from investigators by Reagan administration officials on national security grounds.
+The revelation that profits from the arms sales had been illegally funneled to the Contras created a major political scandal for Reagan.

 United States attack of 1988

-In 1988, the United States launched Operation Praying Mantis against Iran, claiming that it was retaliation for the Iranian mining of areas of the Persian Gulf as part of the Iran–Iraq War.
-The American attack was the largest American naval combat operation since World War II.
-American action began with coordinated strikes by two surface groups that neutralized the Sassan oil platform and the Sirri oil platform of Iran.
-Iran lost one major warship and a smaller gunboat.
-Damage to the oil platforms was eventually repaired.
-Iran sued for reparations at the International Court of Justice, stating that the United States breached the 1955 Treaty of Amity.
-The court dismissed the claim but noted that "the actions of the United States of America against Iranian oil platforms on October 19, 1987 (Operation Nimble Archer) and April 18, 1988 (Operation Praying Mantis) cannot be justified as measures necessary to protect the essential security interests of the United States of America."
-The American attack helped pressure Iran to agree to a ceasefire with Iraq later that summer.
+In 1988, the U.S. launched Operation Praying Mantis in retaliation for Iran mining the Persian Gulf during the Iran–Iraq War, following Operation Nimble Archer.
+It was the largest American naval operation since World War II, with strikes that destroyed two Iranian oil platforms and sank a major warship.
+Iran sought reparations at the International Court of Justice, but the court dismissed the claim.
+The attack helped pressure Iran into agreeing to a ceasefire with Iraq later that year.